avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

   *  "ROC" shows the normalized area difference between reference and other simulations.
-  *  "rmmp" shows the relative difference in maximum peak value between reference and other simulation function of run-out length
+  *  "rmmp" shows the relative difference in maximum peak value between reference and other simulation function of runout length

 The last plots "_i_ContourComparisonToReference" and "_i_AreaComparisonToReference"  where "i" gives the number of the simulation plots the 2D difference with the reference and the statistics associated.